 Overall, the fact that this technology keeps the GPCRs and effectors untagged is a crucial advantage in order to draw comprehensive and reliable conclusions from this signaling data.

-BRET biosensors helping you to develop next generation therapeutics
+BRET biosensors to develop next generation therapeutics

 Being aware of a ligand’s signaling signature, whether it’s a small molecule or a biologic, can really make a difference for the development of novel therapeutics.

 The quality of information provided by the bioSens-All® technology can be a crucial at different levels:

 Each of our ebBRET biosensors can be monitored in real-time, and in various intracellular compartment.
 This feature brings another level of analysis that can be leveraged.
 Since two different ligands might have similar signaling signatures from an endpoint readout perspective, but a completely different kinetics of activation translating into different physiological effects, real-time analysis can be particularly helpful to discriminate ligands, and get a better understanding of their respective functional effects.

 Identification of bias signaling and desired signaling signature

 With a better understanding of a ligand’s signaling signature comes the capacity to precisely design a drug in order to activate certain pathways, while inhibiting others.
 This concept called “bias signaling“ is crucial and might leverage new drug discovery potential, enhancing a drug’s and receptor’s therapeutic potential, while inhibiting its side effects.